not-quite-vacation/blog/blog/content/post/the-four-of-us-had-absolutely-nothing-to-do/index.md

 Us at the super bowl in Taiwan.
 Shots with my Dad at 7am in the morning!
 ![super bowl](images/IMG_7148.jpg)

 Life is funny.
 When we were young, our parents were our home, our shelter.
 They seem to know everything.
 But when we get a bit older, we think we know better than our parents and are all grown up.
-Time flys, we then realized being a kid is one of the happiest moments of our lives.
+Time flies, we then realized being a kid is one of the happiest moments of our lives.
 Either way, I think we will always be kids to our parents.

 Yep.
 I am so spoiled and my Mom did complain about how short the last two months were.
 Maybe I'll move back with them.